Project – On recordThis profile is no longer actively maintained, with the information now possibly out of date

-The Amasra coal mine and power station is an energy project on the Black Sea coast next to the town of Amasra in Turkey's Bartın province.
-The power station is a proposed 1,320 MW 'ultra-supercritical' coal plant project, consisting of two units of 660 MW each that would use hard coal (anthracite) as a feedstock.
+The Amasra coal mine and power plant is an energy project on the Black Sea coast next to the town of Amasra in Turkey's Bartın province.
+The power plant is a proposed 1,320 MW 'ultra-supercritical' coal plant project, consisting of two units of 660 MW each that would use hard coal (anthracite) as a feedstock.
 It is planned by Hema Enerji, a subsidiary of Turkey’s Hattat Holdings Energy Group.

 The project plans have changed several times since the initial agreement in 2005 because of problems with attracting financiers and partners, difficulties in aligning the project with environmental regulations and the huge opposition of local movements.
-Over the last 12 years, local communities in Amasra and beyond have fought against the coal power plant.
+Over the last 13 years, local communities in Amasra and beyond have fought against the coal power plant.

 According to plans from the project sponsor, the nearby Amasra B coal mine should extract the coal required to fuel the coal plant.
 Hema has rented the 56 million tonnes of hard coal reserves from the state for 20 years for mining, targeting the extraction of 10 million tonnes per year, but has not extracted any coal from the mine since 2005.
 The expansion of Tarlaağzı harbour is included in the coal plant project’s EIA, which implies that the company intends to import coal for the power plant.

 According to the Western Black Sea Development Agency, the coal power plant threatens the local economy.
 Small-scale farming, fishing and tourism are major sources of income in the surrounding villages of Gömü, Tarlaağzı and Amasra.

-Pollution from the plant: Pollution due to mining and the power plant would increase emissions of carcinogenic particles and, hence, threaten the health and livelihoods of locals.
+Pollution due to mining and the power plant would increase emissions of carcinogenic particles and, hence, threaten the health and livelihoods of locals.
 Amasra’s geographical location makes it subject to an inversion effect, a meteorological deviation that captures emitted particles and fine dust and allows them to settle on the town of Amasra.
 As Professor Erdoğan Atmış has explained, "Air cannot rise in Amasra due to the temperature difference between land and sea surfaces.
 The fog layer descends and stays suspended in the air if there is a mountain.
 If you emit carbon dioxide or sulphur in a place like this, it will mix into the atmosphere, come down and settle.
 This is a serious, lethal danger."
 The plant emissions would further affect small-scale farming, e.g. strawberry farming and hazelnut harvesting.
 Ash and toxic elements will settle on fields and contaminate the plants.

 The coal plant's cooling water would be taken from the same source where drinking water for the local villages is withdrawn.
 Bartın Municipality, which is responsible for the distribution of drinking water, has won a court case against the company on the grounds of ineligibility to use the same water source for cooling the plant.
 The heated water from the coal plant's turbines would then be expelled into the Black Sea where it would endanger aquatic life.
 This inflow of heated water from the power plant would affect local fish stocks and is thus raising the fears of local fishermen whose income depends on fishing.
 Moreover, the fishermen use the small fishing port in Tarlaağzı which faces restructuring in order to give way to the planned harbour.
 In the project EIA, Hema admits that "the water quality of the port is likely to be affected by the construction activities and ongoing activities during the hard coal mine project" (EIA, page 22).

-The operations of the plant, the mine, the port and associated transportation would also involve noise pollution that could have negative impacts on the health of locals as well as Amasra's appeal as a torist location.
+The operations of the plant, the mine, the port and associated transportation would also involve noise pollution that could have negative impacts on the health of locals as well as Amasra's appeal as a tourist location.
 As trucks would have to continue transportation throughout the night, "the noise levels are expected to exceed both national and IFC standards" (EIA, page 23).

-Until the port started to operate, the EIA states that coal would be transported by lorries via main roads which pass small villages and schools.
+Until the port starts to operate, the EIA states that coal would be transported by lorries via main roads which pass small villages and schools.
 These may be affected by the pollution resulting from such transportation.